 - Assessed Study Week

-Our wide network of contacts with the industry in the UK means that we can also offer support for you to organise a placement of your course if you wish.
+Our wide network of contacts with the industry in the UK means that we can also offer support for you to organise the placement of your course if you wish.

 Modules are typically assessed by written assignment.
 You complete the programme with a 15,000-word dissertation.